-As a means to reduce vehicle miles traveled in the city, this action is focused on enabling Rochester residents to reduce or avoid the use of single occupant vehicles.
-This action can be achieved through a variety of means, including targeted education campaign, bringing in car share vendors into the city, or community partnerships with existing ride share mobile applications.
+As a means to reduce vehicle miles traveled in the city, this action is focused on enabling Rochester residents to reduce vehicle miles traveled, single occupant vehicle trips, and the total number of vehicles.
+This action can be achieved through a variety of means, including a targeted education campaign, attracting carshare and bikeshare service providers to the city, or community partnerships with existing ride share mobile applications.
+Shared mobility represents new mobility options for Rochester residents.
 Community stakeholders can collaborate to determine which approach and steps are most appropriate for Rochester.
 In addition to reducing emissions this implementation action would also reduce traffic congestion.
 The City of Rochester can facilitate this action by working with local organizations and other interested partners.